open-connectome-classes/StatConn-Spring-2015-Info/README.md

 for each lecture, here i list the questions we will try to answer, and the background required background reading.

+  * 1/27: What are Brain Graphs?
+[Euler1735]
-  * 1/27: What's a Graph?
-What's a Brain-Graph?
-[Euler1735
+   * What's a Graph?
+Directed?
+Loops?
+Weights?
+   * What's a Brain Vertex?
+   * What's a Brain Edge?
+   * How many graphs with n vertices?
-  * 1/29: Why are t-tests insufficient?
-Why is math with graphs hard?
-Why do we need stats for graphs?
+  * 1/29: Why do we want stats for graphs?
 [Goldenberg09a]
+   * Why are t-tests insufficient?
+   * Why is math with graphs hard?
+   * Why are features inadequate?
+  * 2/3: What are some random graph models? [cajal-lecture]
-  * 2/3: What is the simplest random graph model?
-What is the most complicated random graph model?
-What is an intermediate random graph model? [cajal-lecture]
+   *  What is the simplest random graph model?
+   *  What is the most complicated random graph model?
+   *  What is an intermediate random graph model?
-  * 2/5: What are graph attributes?
-What are edge attributes?
-What are vertex attributes?
-What are latent attributes? [mr. cap]
+  * 2/5: What are attributed graphs? [mr. cap]
+   * What are edge attributes?
+   * What are vertex attributes?
+   * What are graph attributes?
+   * What are latent attributes?
   * 2/10: Statistical Decision Theory for Graphs [Feinberg & Wasserman (1981), Holland, Laskey & Leinhardty (1983)]
+   * What is the Sample Space?
+   * What is the Statistical Model?
+   * What is the Action Space?
+   * What is the Decision Function Class?
+   * What is the Loss Functional?
+   * What is the Risk Functional?
   * 2/12: [Snijders & Nowicki (1997), Nowicki, K., and Snijders, T. A. B. (2001)]
   * 2/17: [bock11]
   * 2/19: images-to-graphs (i2g)